zowe/docs-site/docs/user-guide/ze-use-cics-resources.md

 ::: Tip

 To apply multiple filters, separate entries with a comma.
-You can append any filter with an __*__, which indicates wildcard searching.
+Append a filter with an`*` to indicate wildcard searching.

 :::